-On the second Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
+On the third Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education.
 The title links generally point to the full text of each publication, which is often a printable pdf file.
 In some cases, a paid subscription may be required to read the whole article.
 The article abstracts or introductions below are quoted in full whenever possible, without editing.

 What interesting homeschool news and academic research have you come across this Leo Term?Β π